GyroSuperintelligence/BabyLM/guides/Genetics.md

 While agents are fundamentally role-agnostic physical entities, applications may benefit from tracking an agent's intended role or relationships.
 This is achieved through lightweight metadata without modifying the core architecture.

 **Agent Metadata Schema (Optional):**
-Applications may maintain an `agent_metadata.json` file alongside the manifold:
+Applications may maintain an `agent_metadata.json` file alongside the ontology:

 ```json
 {